SystemCraftsman/super-plumber-bros-demo/README.md

 ## Run the Services

+* You will need to configure a PostgreSQL database for each service.
+* You will need to configure your services to use your managed Kafka instance.

 You can run each service with `./mvnw clean package quarkus:dev` command.
-You will need to configure a PostgreSQL database for each service.

 ## Kafka Connect with the Debezium Connector